MaxmlGz/GLTM/README.md

      "Automatic Discovery of the Statistical Types of Variables in a Dataset", 34th International Conference on Machine Learning (ICML 2017).
 Sydney (Australia), 2017.

+This version contains a private (MF owned) python wrapper that enables usage in python 3.